daveanker/adsi_at2/README.md

 adsi_at2
 ==============================

-Beer prediction using custom neural network
+Beer prediction using custom Pytorch neural network, and model deployment to Heroku using FastAPI.
+Predictions are based on user input for brewery name and a range of input scores for aroma, appearance, palate and taste.

 Project Organization
 ------------